 - Optimising the extent of suitable hydrological conditions to optimise climate action and other ecosystem service benefits (optimising and maximising residual peat re-wetting).
 This will be measured by an aerial survey after rehabilitation has been completed. - Accelerating the trajectory of the bog towards becoming a reduced carbon source/carbon sink.
 This will be measured through habitat mapping and the development of cutaway bog condition assessment.
 This cutaway bog condition assessment will include assessment of environmental and ecological indicators such as vegetation cover, vegetation communities, presence of key species, Sphagnum cover, bare peat cover and water levels (similar to ecotope mapping).
 Baseline monitoring will be carried after rehabilitation is completed (during the scheme).
 It is proposed that sites can be monitored against this baseline in the future. - Reduction in carbon emissions.
 This will be estimated via a combination of habitat condition assessment and application of appropriate carbon emission factors derived from other sites.
 Baseline monitoring (habitat condition) will be carried after rehabilitation is completed (during the scheme).
-It is proposed that sites can be monitored against this baseline in the future. - Setting the site on a trajectory towards establishment of a mosaic of compatible habitats including Sphagnum-rich regenerating wet deep peat vegetation, wetland, fen, Reed swamp, heath, scrub, poor fen, and Birch woodland, where conditions are suitable.
-Some of these habitats have already in part established as pioneer vegetation/wetlands.
-It will take some time for stable naturally functioning habitats to fully develop at Drinagh Bog.
+It is proposed that sites can be monitored against this baseline in the future. - Setting the site on a trajectory towards establishment of a mosaic of compatible habitats including wetland, fen, Reed swamp, heath, scrub, poor fen, and Downy birch woodland, where conditions are suitable.
+Given that only a small proportion of Drinagh Bog Phase 2 supports residual deep peat, Sphagnum-rich regenerating wet deep peat communities are likely to be limited.
+It will take some time for stable naturally functioning habitats to fully develop at Drinagh bog Phase 2.
 This will be demonstrated and measured via aerial photography, habitat mapping and cutaway/habitat condition assessment.
 Baseline monitoring will be carried after rehabilitation is completed (during the scheme).
 It is proposed that sites can be monitored against this baseline in the future. - Improvement in biodiversity and ecosystem services.
 This will be demonstrated by metrics outlined in Section 9.1 that can be used to measure changes in ecosystem services (e.g. water quality parameters, development of pioneer habitats, breeding bird monitoring).
 This will be measured by collecting a range of scientific data that can then quickly be adapted and into metrics that can be used to measure changes in various ecosystem services.
 Baseline monitoring will be carried after rehabilitation is completed (during the scheme).
 It is proposed that sites can be monitored against this baseline in the future.